 The TEŠ6 project was proposed in 2003 and was included in the government development programme of 2007.
 It received all relevant permissions from the Slovenian government.
 The project was originally expected to cost EUR700-900 million.
 The overall rise in coal plant capex over recent years has seen the project's costs to escalate to EUR1.2 billion according to the EIB.
 In September 2007 the EIB loaned an initial EUR350 million which was increased to EUR550 million in April 2010.
 In January 2011 the EBRD signed a EUR200 million loan for the project, including EUR100 million syndicated to commercial banks.
 The remaining EUR400 million is financed from HSE.
 The Slovenian government has not yet provided loan guarantees to facilitate the loan from EIB, of which a big part, EUR440 million, has to be supported by a state guarantee.

-The Slovenian authorities and EIB maintain that the project is ‘Best Available Technique' (BAT) standard - as is required by EU law.
-This means it improves efficiency to 46% compared to the plant it is replacing (around 35% efficient).
-This is less efficient, however than CCGT and while it may be BAT across the emissions profile of the project, it is not necessarily the case that the project has been subjected to the standards for carbon capture readiness laid out in the CCS directive.
+The Slovenian authorities and EIB maintain that the project is "Best Available Technique" (BAT) standard, as is required by EU law.
+This means it improves efficiency to 46% compared to the plant it is replacing, around 35% efficient.
+This is less efficient however than a combined cycle gas turbine, and while it may be BAT across the emissions profile of the project, it is not necessarily the case that the project has been subjected to the standards for carbon capture readiness laid out in the CCS, the carbon capture and geological storage, directive.